javascript-obfuscator/javascript-obfuscator/README.md

 ### `inputFileName`
 Type: `string` Default: `''`

 Allows to set name of the input file with source code.
-This name will used internally for source map generation.
+This name will be used internally for source map generation.

 ### `log`
 Type: `boolean` Default: `false`

 Enables logging of the information to the console.

+### `minify`
+Type: `boolean` Default: `true`

+Enables code minification.

+##### :warning: this option doesn't affect identifier names.

 ### `renameGlobals`
 Type: `boolean` Default: `false`